microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

 ## Use Azure Private Link to securely connect networks to Azure Arc

-The following README will guide you on how to use [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview) to securely connect from an Azure Arc-enabled server to Azure PaaS services.
-[This feature](https://docs.microsoft.com/en-us/azure/azure-arc/servers/private-link-security) not only allows you to link your Azure PaaS services to your virtual network using private endpoints but also enables you to connect your on-premises or multi-cloud resources with Azure Arc and ensure that all traffic is being sent over a VPN or ExpressRoute connection.
+The following README will guide you on how to use [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview) to securely connect from an Azure Arc-enabled server to Azure using a VPN.
+[This feature](https://docs.microsoft.com/en-us/azure/azure-arc/servers/private-link-security) allows you to connect privately to Azure Arc without opening up public network access but rather using private endpoints over a VPN or ExpressRoute connection, ensuring that all traffic is being sent to Azure privately.

-In this guide, you will emulate a hybrid environment connected to Azure over a VPN with hybrid resources that will be Arc-enabled, and Azure Private Link will be used to connect to an Azure PaaS service over a private connection.
+In this guide, you will emulate a hybrid environment connected to Azure over a VPN with hybrid resources that will be Arc-enabled, and Azure Private Link Scope will be used to connect over a private connection.
 To complete this process you deploy a single ARM template that will:

 - Create two separate resource groups:

   - "On-premises" resource group: will simulate a private on-premises environment with a Windows virtual machine.
 This VM does will not have a public IP address assigned to it so [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview) is deployed to have access to the operating system.
 The Windows virtual machine is an Azure Arc-enabled server by installing the Azure Arc-connected machine agent.
-  - Azure resource group: in this resource group, you will be deploying all Azure PaaS resources, in this case, [Azure DNS](https://docs.microsoft.com/en-us/azure/dns/dns-overview) and [Azure SQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/sql-database-paas-overview).
-In order to establish a private connection to these Azure services, Azure Private Link will be deployed as well.
+  - Azure resource group: in this resource group, you will have the Azure Arc-enable server and its Private Link Scope, as well as the required [Azure DNS](https://docs.microsoft.com/en-us/azure/dns/dns-overview) configurations.

 - Both resource groups have their own virtual networks and address spaces, however, they are connected via Azure VPN gateways to set up a hybrid private connection.

   ![Deployment Overview](./01.png)

-Once everything is deployed, you will be able to access the Azure SQL private IP address from the "on-premises" Windows machine while network traffic will go over the VPN connection and be kept within the Azure VNET via Private Link to access the database service.
+Once everything is deployed, you will be able to onboard the Windows machine on the "on-premises" to Azure Arc using private endpoints via the Azure Arc Private Link Scope, while network traffic will go over the VPN connection.

   > **Note: It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
 The below scenario is unsupported and should ONLY be used for demo and testing purposes.**
   > **Note: The below scenario assumes the on-premises VM has outbound internet connectivity for the deployment of the Azure Arc connected machine agent, for internet disconnected environments you will need to adjust the automation to retrieve the agent's software from locally accessible storage**